ManuelRibeiro89247/UnityClasses/README.md

 ![Aula4Vuforia](https://github.com/ManuelRibeiro89247/UnityClasses/assets/61391856/ecd93eb3-e270-4bd8-a691-4e53fb77d1d8)

-## Aula 5
+## Aula 5 (VR/android)

-3D cenario similar to the first one, but in this one the user can look at a cube (placed close to him).
+3D VR scenario similar to the first one, but in this one the user can look at a cube (placed close to him).
 If the user looks at the cube, it will start turning color.
-If enought time passes, the user will teleport to said location.
+If enough time passes, the user will teleport to said location.
 The initial location of the user is marked by a sphere.

 **Unity**